espocrm/documentation/docs/development/duplicate-check.md

 }
 ```

-## Checking for duplicated while update
+## Checking for duplicates when update

 Disabled by default.
 Can be enabled in metadata: recordDefs > {entityType} > updateDuplicateCheck.